SvenShevtzoff/Roosters-and-Lectures/doc/README.md

 ### Programmeren

-Verschillende classes voor (rooms, courses, people, zaalslotten)
+Different classes for rooms, courses, people and roomslots